Taiko3615/Danse-Macabre/README.md

 # Danse Macabre
- The first AI Powered Visual Novel using Chat GPT (first working version the 5 of March 2023 : https://huggingface.co/spaces/Taiko3615/Danse_Macabre_AI_Text_RPG )
+ The first AI Powered Visual Novel using Chat GPT

  Investigate the Death of Friedrich II von Habsburg in this thrilling Visual Novel RPG !